zsparal/api-documentation/source/integration-partners/getting-started.rst

 .. note:: Heads up!
 This section is intended for developers who are integrating the Mollie API into an e-commerce or
           SaaS platform.

-          If you are looking to integrate payments for a single customer or webshop, please use the `overview <https://docs.mollie.com>`_ to get started.
+          If you are looking to integrate payments for a single customer or web shop, use the `overview <https://docs.mollie.com>`_ to get started.

 Mollie <3 developers.
 We have a large community of partners and developers building an ever-growing ecosystem of